April 5, 2019

 In the cyber domain, as in the physical domain, not all threats are created equal.

 While minor threats are often mitigated successfully by our individual companies, we are creating a framework because major threats—the sort that cripple economies and endanger society—require coordination among multiple ICT companies.
 Our focus is tackling exceptional crisis-level scenarios that can pose grave and widespread threats.

-Understanding that the success of this project requires a multi-jurisdictional and ecosystem-wide approach, the CSDE has undergone an extensive vetting process to identify specific threats that could cause the ICT sector to mobilize.
+Understanding that the success of this project requires a multi-jurisdictional and ecosystem-wide approach, the CSDE has undergone an extensive vetting process to identify crises that could cause the ICT sector to mobilize.

 We not only reached out to members whose security teams provided valuable insights, but also key government partners such as the National Security Council staff and the Departments of Homeland Security and Commerce.
-We also shared a preliminary catalogue of threats with leaders of industry-driven efforts in foreign jurisdictions.
+We also shared a preliminary catalogue of possible crisis scenarios with leaders of industry-driven efforts in foreign jurisdictions.

-The following is the initial set of threats that the CSDE will consider in the context of risks to the security of the digital economy:
+The following is the initial set of scenarios that the CSDE will consider in the context of risks to the security of the digital economy:

 - DDoS Botnet Attack – Malware infects a large number of devices to create a massive botnet and launch DDoS attacks against high value targets.

 - DDoS Server-based Attack – An attacker exploits the vulnerabilities in servers to launch hugely amplified DDoS attacks.

 - Destructive Malware – Sophisticated malware targets and destroys important data or prevents the system from booting successfully, rendering it unusable.